Graduate School Reaffirms Commitment to Student Mental Health and Well-being

 Social connections also influence student mental health and mitigate feelings of loneliness and isolation.
 The Big Red Barn Graduate and Professional Student Center (the Barn) intentionally fosters social connections through the initiatives of a student health and wellness fellow, which include compelling programs such as a summer virtual walking group, a wellness buddy accountability program, and a session on navigating social networks.

 “The fellow is important for graduate and professional students.
-Taking care of ourselves is essential for successful and productive performance in our coursework and research,” said Alexandra Khluystova, the Barn’s health and wellness fellow and a chemical engineering doctoral student.
+Taking care of ourselves is essential for successful and productive performance in our coursework and research,” said Alexandra Khlyustova, the Barn’s health and wellness fellow and a chemical engineering doctoral student.